UPDATED: Jan. 24, 2021 —

 The garbage truck is beeping.
 Your neighbor is running a blender.
 Your spouse is watching TV.
 The dog is barking.
 You can’t ask the world to be quiet.
 There will always be something going on.
 But you can quiet your own mind by using noise-canceling headphones.
 You’ll be amazed at how much more you get done in an hour when you don’t stop to check out every sound.

 This may not seem related to productivity, but hear me out: when you work from home, you probably stop to make yourself a rather involved lunch.
 The whole kitchen is at your disposal.
 Suddenly, you’ve been on break for an hour and a half and you only meant to stop for 20 minutes.
 Invest in larger cookware, and possibly a crockpot, so you can make huge batches of food, to have leftovers you simply reheat throughout the week.
 That’ll instantly save you time cooking each day.
+You’ll also love that the stone inserts can be used in the microwave and even in your oven up to 400°F.

 And speaking of productivity in the kitchen, did you know that bags are one of the most clutter-adding parts of a messy pantry?
 “They are easily crushed, reducing whatever was inside them to a crumby mess,” says Marty Basher, a design and organization expert at Modular Closets.
 “Hard-sided containers are easy to label, stack, and they are air-tight to keep their contents as fresh as possible.”
 Also, hanging a shoe organizer on the inside of your pantry door instantly maximizes your space and helps minimize clutter.
 You can use it for cans, granola bars, snack packs, and even seasonings.
 Shoe organizers can be used for a lot more than just shoes, so be creative, he says.

 If your wrists start to feel strained and fatigued, it can be hard to keep working.
 You may have to take breaks because being at the keyboard can be painful.
 A nice cushioned, ergonomic wrist pad will help fight wrist fatigue, so you can keep typing away.
+Try this wrist set from Gimars that features a non-skid rubber base that minimizes unwanted movement on your keyboard and mouse pads.

 And, if you’re still lacking time management, use the timer for the Pomodoro Technique.
 This time management system encourages you to only work within the time constraints that you have—rather than force time you don’t have.
 The Pomodoro method teaches you to break your workday into 25-minute chunks with five-minute breaks throughout.